ledoux7/ShotTrackingAnalysis/README.md

 |RC3|9286|23851|0.389|1.168|
 |BCOURT|29|1489|0.019|0.058​|

 There are more shot types in the later dataset.
 Now jump shots are close to 44% of all midrangers.
+And total midrangers have gone from 206591 to 120186.

 ## Player Breakdown
-Difference between fadeaway and turnaround shots vs regular jump shot on mid-rangers
+Difference between fadeaway and turnaround shots vs regular jump shot on midrangers

 |**PLAYER_NAME**|**FGM**|**FGA**|**FG%**|**FG%_JS**|**FG%_DIFF**|**FGM_JS**|**FGA_JS**|
 :--|:--|:--|:--|:--|:--|:--|:--|